allthingslinux/tux/README.md

 Tux is a Discord bot for the All Things Linux Discord server.
 It is designed to provide a variety of features to the server, including moderation, support, utility, and various fun commands.
 The bot is written in Python using the discord.py library.

+## Tech Stack
+- Poetry for dependency management
+- Docker and Docker Compose for development and deployment
+- Strict typing with Pyright and type hints
+- Type safe ORM using Prisma
+- PostgreSQL database with Supabase
+- Linting and formatting via Ruff and Pre-commit
+- Justfile for easy CLI commands
+- Beautiful logging with Loguru
+- Exception handling with Sentry

+## Bot Features
+- Asynchronous codebase
+- Hybrid command system with both slash commands and traditional commands
+- Cog loading system with hot reloading
+- Branded embeds and messages
+- Robust error handling
+- Activity rotation
+- Custom help command
+- Configuration system

 ## Installation

 ### Prerequisites